joewlos/activitypubdantic/README.md

     return
 ```

 Methods – like `make_public()` – perform common operations on the data.
 In this case, `make_public()` removes the `bto` and `bcc` attributes from the class instance, if they exist.
-Additionally, the class instance helps specify a location in the response header, per the ActivityPub [documentation](https://www.w3.org/TR/activitypub/#client-to-server-interactions) for client-to-server interactions.
+Additionally, the `type` attribute specifies a location in the response header, per the ActivityPub [documentation](https://www.w3.org/TR/activitypub/#client-to-server-interactions) for client-to-server interactions.

 ## Contributing

 **ActivityPubdantic** is still a work in progress.
 If you find it valuable for your project but notice bugs, need changes, or require additional features or support for other ActivityPub platforms, [open an issue](https://github.com/joewlos/activitypubdantic/issues) or fork to [start a PR](https://github.com/joewlos/activitypubdantic/pulls).

-The `developer_requirements.txt` file includes all of the packages your virtual environment needs to start, including `pdoc3` for generating new documentation, `black` for formatting, and `pytest` for unit tests.
+The `developer_requirements.txt` file includes all of the packages your virtual environment needs, including `pdoc3` for generating new documentation, `black` for formatting, and `pytest` for unit tests.

-Keep in mind, all PRs require GitHub to successfully run the test suite, so if you significantly change **ActivityPubdantic**'s structure, be sure to add, alter, or remove relevant tests.
+Keep in mind, all PRs require a successful run of the GitHub Workflow for testing, so if you significantly change **ActivityPubdantic**'s structure, be sure to add, alter, or remove relevant tests.

 Thank you for your interest!